Akaike information criterion: Replicating Student's t-test

 We then maximize the likelihood functions for the two models (in practice, we maximize the log-likelihood functions); after that, it is easy to calculate the AIC values of the models.
 We next calculate the relative likelihood.
 For instance, if the second model was only 0.01 times as likely as the first model, then we would omit the second model from further consideration: so we would conclude that the two populations have different means.

 The t-test assumes that the two populations have identical standard deviations; the test tends to be unreliable if the assumption is false and the sizes of the two samples are very different (Welch's t-test would be better).
-Comparing the means of the populations via AIC, as in the example above, has an advantage by not making such assumptions.
+Comparing the means of the populations via AIC, as in the example above, has the same disadvantage.
+However, one could create a third model that allows different standard deviations.
+This third model would have the advantage of not making such assumptions at the cost of an additional parameter and thus degree of freedom.